rails/rails/guides/source/configuring.md

 By default Rails ships with three environments: "development", "test", and "production".
 While these are sufficient for most use cases, there are circumstances when you want more environments.

 Imagine you have a server which mirrors the production environment but is only used for testing.
 Such a server is commonly called a "staging server".
-To define an environment called "staging" for this server just by create a file called `config/environments/staging.rb`.
+To define an environment called "staging" for this server, just create a file called `config/environments/staging.rb`.
 Please use the contents of any existing file in `config/environments` as a starting point and make the necessary changes from there.

 That environment is no different than the default ones, start a server with `rails server -e staging`, a console with `rails console staging`, `Rails.env.staging?` works, etc.